 FDA & Life Sciences

 FDA Regulatory & Life Sciences Transactions

 Licensing & Technology Transfer

 Mr. Asebey assists clients in the preparation of FDA submissions, including NDAs, ANDAs 510(k) premarket notifications and NDIs and has in-depth knowledge on implementation of and compliance with the Food Safety Modernization Act (FSMA).
-He has advised the governments of Colombia and Japan on FDA regulatory compliance matters and has led FDA regulatory seminars in Osaka, Nagoya, Tokyo, Bogota, Cali, Medellin and Barranquilla.
-He currently serves as outside counsel to a medical device and two in vitro diagnostic companies.
+Mr. Asebey has advised the governments of Colombia and Japan on FDA regulatory compliance matters and has led FDA regulatory seminars in Osaka, Nagoya, Tokyo, Bogota, Cali, Medellin and Barranquilla.
+Mr. Asebey currently serves as outside counsel to a medical device and two in vitro diagnostic companies.

-Mr. Asebey earned a Juris Doctor from the Catholic University of America (Washington, DC).
-He was an M.D. candidate at the Abraham Lincoln School of Medicine at the University of Illinois where he conducted research on cAMP-Protein Kinase binding and was awarded the Dean's Scholarship for Undergraduate Research.
+Mr. Asebey was also an M.D. candidate at the Abraham Lincoln School of Medicine at the University of Illinois where he conducted research on cAMP-Protein Kinase binding and was awarded the Dean's Scholarship for Undergraduate Research.
 Mr. Asebey studied molecular biology at the University of Chicago and worked in the laboratory of Prof. Kwen Sheng Chiang and was awarded the Edmundson-Garber Scholarship for Undergraduate Research.